C-Chads/tinygl/README.md

 ### NEW FUNCTIONS

 These are functions not in the GL 1.1 spec that i've added to make this library more useful.

+These functions cannot be added as opcodes to display lists.

 ### glDeleteList